 Regular vs Direct Mutual Funds: What’s the Difference?

 Many investors seek high-return investment opportunities, even with a degree of risk.
-Mutual funds are popular, offering two main types: regular and direct.
-However, experienced investors recommend against investing in regular mutual funds.
+Mutual funds are popular, and there are two main types: regular and direct.

-Why not invest in regular mutual funds, and what are the alternatives?
-Let’s explore.
 Regular mutual funds are bought through an intermediary such as a financial advisor or a bank relationship manager.

 These plans are sold by intermediaries and are indicated in the mutual fund name as “Regular” or “Reg.”
 In contrast, direct mutual funds are marked as “Direct” or “Dir.”